menu

 In addition, neighborhoodScout's exclusive research revealed that 97.5% of the adult residents in the Sun Valley neighborhood do not have a 4-year college degree, which is a lower rate of college graduated adults than found in 98.5% of the neighborhoods in America.

-Also, one of the unique characteristics of the Sun Valley neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 98.4% of the neighborhoods in America.
+Also, the Sun Valley neighborhood stands out for having an average per capita income lower than 98.4% of the neighborhoods in the United States.

 Occupations